 She developed innovative curricula and received numerous awards for her teaching and her mentorship.
 For 10 years she was the medical director of the teaching nursing home and of the geriatric medicine fellowship where she forged interdisciplinary training in geriatrics.

-She received her Master in Public Health from the University of Pittsburgh and the Master of Medical Education from The University of Southern California, where she also taught medical education.
+She received her master’s in public health from the University of Pittsburgh and the Master of Medical Education from The University of Southern California, where she also taught medical education.
 Dr. Granieri became Chief of Geriatrics at the Bronx VA Hospital and Deputy Chair for Education at the Mount Sinai School of Medicine in New York.
 She became Chief of the new Division of Geriatric Medicine at Columbia in 2006, where she has been instrumental in developing the goals and vision of geriatrics within the school and the hospital system.

-Mr. Greenhouse is currently a Managing Director at Guggenheim Partners.
-He opened the Los Angeles office and manages a team of originators and underwriters responsible for the origination of life insurance company balance sheet, CMBS, FMNA and FHLMC mortgage loans.
-He has closed loans across multiple asset classes and platforms.
-He has in-depth knowledge of all property types; his specialties include office, retail, and multifamily.
+Prior to joining Cantor Fitzgerald, he was the Head of West Coast Origination for the Credit Suisse Commercial Real Estate Finance Group in Los Angeles, California.
+Formerly, Mr. Greenhouse was a Managing Director at Guggenheim Partners where he opened the Los Angeles office for Guggenheim’s commercial real estate finance group and managed a team of originators and underwriters responsible for the origination of life insurance company balance sheet, CMBS, FMNA and FHLMC mortgage loans.

 Lawrence Luckwaldt received his B.S. in 2004 and M.S. in 2010 from Syracuse University.
 His undergrad studies were in Hospitality Management and graduate studies were in Information Management.
 Lawrence is currently a managing partner of a Delaware company that is focused on opening and operating fitness centers on the west coast.
 His responsibilities include site procurement, project lead, development, and operations.

 Lawrence started his career at the Dinosaur Bar-B-Que restaurant in Syracuse, working for his parents who are part owners.
-This experience took him from working almost every position in the restaurant, to getting hands on experience with a private equity deal in 2008.
+This experience took him from working almost every position in the restaurant to getting hands-on experience with a private equity deal in 2008.
 US Beverage Net is a company Lawrence has participated in developing as well.
-This company holds the patents on a hospitality and supply chain tool that measures the amount of draught beer flow in real time over the Internet with point of sale systems.
+This company holds the patents on a hospitality and supply chain tool that measures the amount of draught beer flow in real-time over the Internet with a point of sale systems.

-Lawrence currently splits his time between his home in Syracuse and home in Santa Monica, CA with his girlfriend Amanda.
-Amanda is also a graduate of Syracuse and is currently attending Syracuse Law.
-In his free time, Lawrence enjoys using his pilot’s license and watching any sport related to Syracuse.
+Lawrence currently splits his time between his home in Syracuse and home in Santa Monica Calabasas, CA with his wife Amanda and their daughter.
+Amanda Lawrence is also a 2014 graduate of the Syracuse University College of Law and is an Associate with Archer Norris in CA. In his free time, Lawrence enjoys using his pilot’s license and watching any sport related to Syracuse.

 Founding Member -Sentinel Solutions